AnimosWorkshop/Sor-Vault/Classes/Base Classes/Martials/Transmuter.md

 ### Sure Sight Helmet

-The helmet can switch between two modes: one according to your vision type (whether be it: lightvision, nullvision or darkvision), and one vision type lighter or darker than the one you have.
+The helmet can switch between two modes: one according to your [[Vision|vision type]] (whether be it: lightvision, nullvision or darkvision), and one vision type lighter or darker than the one you have.
 While you put on the helmet, you may switch between these two modes using a quick action.

 ## Momental Attack